 Dumping Flies From Your Facility

-Decomposing matter is a fly’s Disney World
+Decomposing matter is a fly’s dream world

 Any pest management professional worth their salt, will concede that managing flies in a garbage and composting facility has it challenges.